LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/GettingStarted.md

 Settings for Engagement Attributes: <br />

-Third-Party bot allows the collection of engagement attributes ([documentation](engagement-attributes-types-of-engagement-attributes.html)) if this option is selected.
-These attributes are collected only on **_start_** of every conversation.
+Third-Party bots allows the collection of engagement attributes ([documentation](engagement-attributes-types-of-engagement-attributes.html)) if this option is selected.
+These attributes are collected only at the **_start_** of every conversation.
 These attributes are then passed along every message as context information.
+Third-Party bots leverage the LivePerson Visit Information API to collect the engagement attributes, Further information Visit Information API can be found [here](visit-information-api-visit-information.html).

 {:start="5"}